How we manage our projects with Whimsical

 But once the product and the team grew, it no longer worked.
 The wall was running out of space and we weren’t all in the same room any more.

-That’s why we built Whimsical Sticky Notes.
+That’s why we built Whimsical Projects.
 It’s the visual project management tool designed for effective communication.
-We have been using Sticky Notes to run our own product development projects for a while now and it has been a blast.
+We have been using Projects to run our own product development projects for a while now and it has been a blast.

 Here’s how it works.

 Cards are like physical sticky notes but with super powers.
 You can attach extra info to cards such as rich text descriptions, images, and more.

 We use cards to capture and discuss things we want to work on, such as adding a feature, fixing a bug, or writing a blog post.

 Stacks are sorted collections of cards.
 You can resize and move stacks around the board and the app will rearrange cards to fit.